START YOUR Test Prep with US TODAY!

 Preparation Tips for Tests of English

 Once we commit to taking the standardized test of choice, our journey begins.
-It’s best to begin with understanding the format, refining language skills, improving time management skills, and learning important strategies and techniques for answering questions (such as skimming and scanning).
+It’s best to begin with understanding the format and question types, refining language skills, improving time management skills, and learning important strategies and techniques for answering questions (such as skimming and scanning).

 TOEFL iBT Preparation